Chunkys0up7/AttemptTwoPractioner/README.md

 ---

-## Backend Architecture
+## Backend Implementation

-A production-ready backend is being designed as a microservices architecture to support the AI Ops Console.
-This includes dedicated services for authentication, component management, workflow orchestration, and execution monitoring.
-For details, see [backend/README.md](./backend/README.md).
+The backend for the AI Ops Console is implemented in the `mcp_project_backend` directory.
+It provides a FastAPI-based microservices architecture for authentication, component management, workflow orchestration, execution monitoring, and more.
+For backend details, see [mcp_project_backend/README.md](./mcp_project_backend/README.md).

 ---